Thibaultfq/virtual-sports/src/posts/2024-11-06-strn-summit-session-virtual-sports.md

  3. Gender Biases (e.g. [Do virtual sports work better for men than women?](/2024/03/22/do-virtual-sports-work-better-for-men-than-women))
  4. Integrity, policy & governance (e.g. [Threats and Issues to the Integrity of Virtual Sports and eSports](/2024/06/12/threats-and-issues-to-the-integrity-of-virtual-sports-and-esports))

 How to address and solve these issues?
 Well, if the answers were already there, there would be no need to have a discussion session around this at the STRN Summit :bulb:.
-Hence, Anne addresses the need for **more social science research** to achieve an ethical and democratic use of novel technologies in sport such as virtual sports.
+Hence, Anne addresses the need for **more social science research** besides performance enhancement research to achieve an ethical and democratic use of novel technologies in sport such as virtual sports.
+Interdisciplinary efforts are therefore essential to make sure everyone has access and the tools to practice virtual sport, whether that is for performance or non-performance usage.

 ## Data challenges: transferability and transparency

 Daniel explained challenges with the data involved in virtual sports: how does data based on real, physical, efforts translate into virtual performances?
 And is this transparent and fair as perceived by the participants in virtual sports?

 To this end, the **performance-result gap** is presented.
 The study of Daniel and colleagues (Westmattelmann et al., 2022) showcases the discrepancy between input and output.
 The average performance of the winner in a virtual cycling race can be lower than the average performance of subsequent ranked athletes.
 In other words, the final virtual cycling race its result is not 100% explained by physical performance but -- just like in real world racing -- other elements besides physical performance are at play that will influence the (virtual) race results.
 While we know the factors at play in real world racing (e.g. gravity, air resistance, rolling resistance), we do not know all factors at play in virtual sports (e.g. on the Zwift platform during virtual cycling races).
 As a results, virtual sports (esports) competitions are faced with a **transparency gap** for those participating and seeking an explanation for their results based on their input :biking_man:.
 Such **transparency is however needed to address ethical challenges** such as integrity and fairness (see also Anne's part).
+To this end, the development of **virtual sports data dashboards** could be beneficial to explain how this is transformed and increase transparency.

 ![Slide from Daniel's presentation to illustrate the transparency gap.](/assets/images/2024/11/slide-performance-result-gap.webp)